 - The bean has a bean type that matches the required type.
 For this purpose, primitive types are considered to match their corresponding wrapper types in java.lang and array types are considered to match only if their element types are identical.
-Parameterized and raw types are considered to match if they are identical or if the bean type is assignable to the required type, as defined in Assignability of raw and parameterized types or Assignability of raw and parameterized types for delegate injection points. - The bean has all the required qualifiers.
+Parameterized and raw types are considered to match if they are identical or if the bean type is assignable to the required type, as defined in Assignability of raw and parameterized types. - The bean has all the required qualifiers.
 If no required qualifiers were explicitly specified, the container assumes the required qualifier @Default.
 A bean has a required qualifier if it has a qualifier with (a) the same type and (b) the same annotation member value for each member which is not annotated @jakarta.enterprise.util.Nonbinding.